sengayire/politico/README.md

 # Additional Tools
 * TravisCI for Continous Integration
-* Istanbul and nyc for test coverage
+* nyc for test coverage
 * CodeClimate and Coveralls for badges
 * Heroku for app Deployment

-This is the  url link of the app on heroku
+This is the  url link of the app on heroku: https://dashboard.heroku.com/apps/politico-andela